 We cannot offer any assurance that we will be able to identify, complete or successfully integrate any suitable acquisitions, that any acquired companies will operate profitably, or that we will realize the expected synergies and other benefits from any acquisition.
-Our operations are significantly vulnerable to the effects of pandemics, such as COVID-19, which have, and could continue to materially impact our

-Our operations are significantly vulnerable to the effects of pandemics, such as COV1D-19, which have, and could continue to materially impact our business.
+Our operations are significantly vulnerable to the effects of pandemics, such as COVID-19, which have, and could continue to materially impact our business.